philip30/chainn/README.md

 NLP toolkit implementation with (recursive) neural network.
 Using [chainer](https://github.com/pfnet/chainer) (v1.5+) toolkit.
 You have to install it firstly in order to use this toolkit.
+After installing chainer, please add the folder containing the folder of this project to your PYTHONPATH environment variable.

 Currently this repository covers implementations of:

  1. POS-Tagger (RNN / LSTM): ```pos.py```